 Basin Electric's baseload and intermediate generation units have been and continue to be impacted by market forces that fail to adequately compensate baseload resources for their role in providing essential electric service in the wholesale power markets.
-Dispatchable generation should be compensated for the essential service it provides to the stability of the electric grid, while some ancillary services (such as assets in reserve) are currently compensated, the value of "ramping up" in operating units is not.
+Dispatchable generation should be compensated for the essential service it provides to the stability of the electric grid.

-Coal units cannot cycle on and off on a daily basis like natural gas generation.
-So when loads are moderate or low and wind and solar are significantly high on a given day (resulting in very low or negative market prices for energy), coal units are backed down to their minimum generation levels and incur financial losses.
-These units cannot be taken offline for short periods of time because they may be needed to supply energy in the market later in the current or the very next day when wind drops to very low levels or loads increase.
+Coal units were not designed to cycle on and off on a daily basis like natural gas generation.
+So when loads are moderate or low and wind and solar are significantly high on a given day (may result in very low or negative market prices for energy), coal units may be backed down to their minimum generation levels and may incur financial losses.